camgunz/cmp/README.md

 Thanks to [tdragon](https://github.com/tdragon) it's possible to disable floating point operations in CMP by defining `CMP_NO_FLOAT`.
 No floating point functionality will be included.
 Fair warning: this changes the ABI.

+## Setting Endianness at Compile Time

+CMP will honor `WORDS_BIGENDIAN`.
+If defined to `0` it will convert data to/from little-endian format when writing/reading.
+If defined to `1` it won't.
+If not defined, CMP will check at runtime.